ojm-it/modddels_1/modddels_annotations/README.md

   }) { ...
 ```

-### ListEntity
+## ListEntity

-A ListEntity is similar to an Entity in a sense that it holds a List of other modddels (of the same type).
-Again :
+A ListEntity is similar to an `Entity` in a sense that it holds a List of other modddels (of the same type).

+When creating a ListEntity, the validation is made in this order :

-- If any of the modddels is invalid, then the whole entity is Invalid.
-(It becomes an `InvalidEntityContent`).
+1. **Content validation** : If any of the modddels is invalid, then this ListEntity becomes an `InvalidEntityContent` that holds the `contentFailure` (which is the failure of the first encountered invalid modddel).

-- If all the modddels are valid, then the entity is valid (It becomes a `ValidEntity`).
+2. **→ Validations passed** : This ListEntity is valid, and becomes a `ValidEntity` that holds the valid version of its modddels.

 NB: When empty, the ListEntity is considered valid.
-If you want a different behaviour, consider using a `ListGeneralEntity` and providing your own general validation.
+If you want a different behaviour, consider using a `SizedListEntity` and providing your own size validation.

+## SizedListEntity

+A SizedListEntity is similar to a `ListEntity`, but its size is validated via the `validateSize` method.
+This method returns `some` `SizeFailure` if the size is invalid, otherwise returns `none`.

+When creating a SizedListEntity, the validation is made in this order :

+1. **Size validation** : If the size is invalid, then this SizedListEntity becomes an `InvalidEntitySize`.
+2. **Content validation** : If any of the modddels is invalid, then this SizedListEntity becomes an `InvalidEntityContent` that holds the `contentFailure` (which is the failure of the first encountered invalid modddel).
+3. **→ Validations passed** : This SizedListEntity is valid, and becomes a `ValidEntity` that holds the valid version of its modddels.

+---

 ## General Entity

-A GeneralEntity is an Entity that provides an extra validation step, that validates the whole entity as a whole.
+A GeneralEntity is similar to an Entity, but it provides an extra validation step at the end that validates the entity as a whole, via the `validateGeneral` method.
+This method returns `some` `GeneralFailure` if the entity isn't valid as a whole, otherwise returns `none`.

-When instantiated, it first verifies that all its modddels are valid.
+When creating a GeneralEntity, the validation is made in this order :

-- If one of its modddels is invalid, then this `GeneralEntity` is invalid.
-It becomes an `InvalidEntityContent`.
+1. **Content validation** : If any of the modddels is invalid, then this GeneralEntity becomes an `InvalidEntityContent` that holds the `contentFailure` (which is the failure of the first encountered invalid modddel).

-- If all the modddels are valid, then this `GeneralEntity` is validated with the
-   `validateGeneral` method.

-  - If it's invalid, then this `GeneralEntity` is invalid.
-It becomes an `InvalidEntityGeneral`.

-  - If it's valid, then this `GeneralEntity` is valid (It becomes a `ValidEntity`)
+2. **General validation** : If this GeneralEntity is invalid as a whole, then it becomes an `InvalidEntityGeneral` that holds the `GeneralFailure`.
+3. **→ Validations passed** : This GeneralEntity is valid, and becomes a `ValidEntity` that holds the valid version of its modddels.

-### Usage of General Entity
+### Usage

 1. Create a General Entity, and annotate it with `@modddel`